-120. At the 137th ECG Meeting, held in November 2015, Adherents agreed to consider whether any elements of the Recommendation might need to be reviewed or amended based on their experiences of implementing its provisions and on international developments since 2006.
+119. At the 137th ECG Meeting, held in November 2015, Adherents agreed to consider whether any elements of the Recommendation might need to be reviewed or amended based on their experiences of implementing its provisions and on international developments since 2006.
 To inform this process, two Workshops were held, in March 2016 and June 2016, with the aim of examining operational aspects of the Recommendation and discussing emerging best practices with relevant external experts, including from Transparency International, law firms and multinational companies.
 A consultation with other stakeholders also took place at the annual CSO Consultation Meeting in November 2016.

-121. Since then, the Adherents have considered various options for revising the Recommendation, including with regard to its scope, screening processes, enhanced due diligence measures, etc. As a result, a Chairman's proposal for a renewed Recommendation was shared with relevant CSOs for comment in September 2017.
-The responses received will help inform the next round of discussions by the Adherent in November 2017.
+120. The Adherents subsequently considered various options for revising the Recommendation, including with regard to its scope, screening processes, enhanced due diligence measures, etc. As a result, the Chairman prepared a proposal for a replacement Recommendation, which was shared with CSOs for comment in advance of the November 2017 Consultation Meeting [TAD/ECG(2017)8 refers].
+Since then and in light of comments from both CSOs and Adherents, the Chairman and Secretariat have been refining proposals for a replacement Recommendation with a view to obtaining a consensus from Adherents at the November 2018 ECG Meeting.